Privacy Policy

 You have the right to complain to a supervisory authority responsible for data protection about our processing of personal data.

-16 Routine storage, deletion and blocking of personal data
+16 Routine storage, erasure and blocking of personal data

-We process and store your personal data only for the period of time required to achieve the purpose of storage or if this is provided for by the legal regulations to which our company is subject.
+We process and store your personal data only for the period of time necessary to meet the storage purpose or as required by the legal provisions to which our company is subject.

-If the storage purpose no longer applies or if a prescribed storage period expires, the personal data will be routinely blocked or deleted in accordance with the statutory provisions.
+If the storage purpose no longer applies or if a required retention period expires, personal data will be routinely blocked or erased in accordance with the statutory provisions.

 17. Duration of the storage of personal data

-The criterion for the duration of the storage of personal data is the respective statutory retention period.
-After this period has expired, the corresponding data is routinely deleted, provided that it is no longer required for contract fulfillment or contract initiation.
+The criterion for the duration of the retention of personal data is the respective legal retention period.
+Once this period expires, the data in question will be routinely erased, provided it is no longer required for the fulfilment or initiation of the contract.

-It may become necessary to amend this privacy policy as a result of the further development of our website and services or due to changes in legal or official requirements.
-You can access and print out the current privacy policy at any time on the website at “https://www.nexoma.de/de/datenschutz“.
+Due to the further development of our Internet pages and offers or due to changed legal or official requirements, it may become necessary to change this Privacy Policy.
+You can access and print out the current data protection declaration at any time on the website under “https://www.nexoma.de/de/datenschutz“.

 19. List of supervisory authorities